Page main body content

 If cancellations or changes in the reservation(s) become necessary, the registrant must notify the Libraries by phone (315.443.2573) or email (email@example.com) at least 24 hours in advance of the scheduled event.

-The event’s coordinator must present their SU I.D. at the Circulation Desk staff on the first floor of Bird Library to obtain access to the scheduled room.
+The event’s coordinator must present their SU I.D. at the Check Out Desk on the first floor of Bird Library to obtain access to the scheduled room.

 Accessibility and accommodation